 The tower and outer stones were meticulously repaired in 1931 by skilled craftsmen.
 The castle has eleven rooms which include a great hall, a spacious kitchen, bedrooms and several cellars.
 Since 2005 the castle grounds have been used as a public park and the great hall is open for local events.

 Sisikon is nestled on the upper shores of Lake Lucerne.
 This pretty little village offers a superb view of the pristine lake and breathtaking mountains.
-It’s also linked to the story of William Tell.
+It’s also linked to the heroic tale of William Tell.
 The bailiff Gessler was the one who forced William Tell to shoot an apple off his son Walter’s head using a crossbow.
 Tell Chapel and Tellsplatte is where William Tell supposedly sprung from his captor’s boat during a storm and landed on the shores of Lake Lucerne.
 He then shot his oppressor Gessler and so the rebellion started.
 William Tell’s simplicity, modesty, drive and desire for freedom are what helped shape the Swiss self-image to an enormous degree.

 Built in 1879/1880 the chapel was lovingly decorated with four illusionistic frescoes painted by Swiss artist Ernst Stückelberg.
 The frescoes depict (1) The Oath in Rütli, (2) the Apfelschuss, shooting the apple off of his son’s head, (3) the “Tellsprung” – Tell’s jump to freedom and (4) the death of Gessler in the Hohlen Gasse.
 Mad King Ludwig was so enamored with the story of William Tell that he wanted to build a giant statue of him on this location in the water.
 Every year thousands of tourists make the pilgrimage to this historic site.